 Jesup in Wayne County, Georgia — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Wayne County (about 600 feet away, measured in a direct line); Wayne County Revolutionary War Memorial (about 600 feet away); Doctortown (approx. 4.3 miles away); The Defense of the Altamaha Bridge (approx. 6.4 miles away); Franklinia Altamaha (approx. 6.4 miles away); Long County Timeline Mural (approx. 10.9 miles away); Long County (approx. 10.9 miles away); Historic Roads And Indian Trails (approx. 11.1 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Wayne County Revolutionary War Memorial (here, next to this marker); Alexander Jackson Gordon (about 600 feet away, measured in a direct line); Doctortown (approx. 4.2 miles away); The Defense of the Altamaha Bridge (approx. 6.3 miles away); Franklinia Altamaha (approx. 6.4 miles away); Long County Timeline Mural (approx. 10.8 miles away); Long County (approx. 10.8 miles away); Historic Roads And Indian Trails (approx. 11 miles away).
 Touch for a list and map of all markers in Jesup.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 5, 2009, by Brian Brown of Fitzgerald, Georgia.
-This page has been viewed 1,070 times since then and 21 times this year.
-Photo 1. submitted on August 5, 2009, by Brian Brown of Fitzgerald, Georgia. • Kevin W. was the editor who published this page.
+This page was last revised on February 22, 2021.
+It was originally submitted on August 2, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 915 times since then and 16 times this year.
+Photos: 1. submitted on August 2, 2009, by David Seibert of Sandy Springs, Georgia.
+2, 3. submitted on November 3, 2009, by Mike Stroud of Bluffton, South Carolina.
+4. submitted on February 21, 2021, by Allen C. Browne of Silver Spring, Maryland. • Craig Swain was the editor who published this page.